Skip to main content

 How long do ants live?

-Worker ants usually live from a few weeks to about a year, while queens can survive for many years, sometimes more than 15, laying eggs for the whole colony.
+It depends on their role.
+Worker ants generally live from a few weeks up to about a year, while queens are far longer-lived and can survive for 15 years or more, laying eggs throughout their lives.

 What do ants eat?